dewf/CASIOClient/README.md

 SDK not included, you'll need to download from here: https://www.steinberg.net/en/company/developers.html

-... then place the extracted folder (ASIOSDK2.3) at the root level of the project.
+... then place the extracted folder (ASIOSDK2.3) in deps/.

-Check out the LibraryTest.cpp file for a simple example of how to use it.
+Check out examples/apidemo/ for a simple example of how to use it.
 Nothin' fancy.

-MIT license.
+MIT licensed